 D. Methods: The probability of subjects dying within 5 years of study enrollment was compared between subjects with serum LDL greater than or equal to 160 mg/dL and subjects with serum LDL less than 160 mg/dL.
 Using linear regression methods with robust standard errors, we estimated the risk difference, for which the probability of 5 year mortality for subjects with serum LDL greater than or equal to 160 mg/dL is subtracted from the probability of 5 year mortality for subjects with serum LDL less than 160 mg/dL.
 We also created a Wald-based 95% confidence interval for this risk difference point estimate and tested the null hypothesis that the risk difference was equal to 0, which is equivalent to saying that the probability of 5 year mortality is not associated with serum LDL levels.
-Results: For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated probability of 5 year mortality is 0.170, and for subjects with serum LDL less than 160 mg/dL, the estimated probability of 5 year mortality is 0.151.
+Results: For subjects with serum LDL greater than or equal to 160 mg/dL, the estimated probability of 5 year mortality is 0.170, and for subjects with serum LDL less than 160 mg/dL, the estimated probability of 5 year mortality is 0.151 (This seems wrong 0.131).
 From linear regression analysis, we estimate that in the group with serum LDL greater than or equal to 160 mg/dL, the probability of 5 year mortality is an absolute difference of 0.0391 lower than in the group with serum LDL less than 160 mg/dL.
 A Wald-based 95% confidence interval suggests that this risk difference point estimate would not be unusual if in the group with serum LDL greater than or equal to 160 mg/dL, there was anywhere from a 0.110 absolute lower probability of 5 year mortality to a 0.0316 absolute higher probability of 5 year mortality than in the group with serum LDL less than 160 mg/dL.
 A Wald-based two-sided p value of 0.278 suggests that we cannot with high confidence reject the null hypothesis that the probability of 5 year mortality is not associated with serum LDL levels.
 The estimated probabilities of 5 year mortality in each serum LDL group and the point estimate for the risk difference are identical to those presented in Problem 5 from Homework 1.
-However, the exact confidence interval of anywhere from a 0.109 absolute lower probability of 5 year mortality to a 0.0314 absolute higher probability of 5 year mortality for the risk difference from Homework 1, Problem 6, is narrower than the Wald-based confidence interval of anywhere from a 0.110 absolute lower probability of 5 year mortality to a 0.0316 absolute higher probability of 5 year mortality for the risk difference presented in this homework.
+However, the exact confidence interval of anywhere from a 0.109 absolute lower probability of 5 year mortality to a 0.0314 absolute higher probability of 5 year mortality for the risk difference from Homework 1, Problem 6, is narrower than the Wald-based confidence interval of anywhere from a 0.110 absolute lower probability of 5 year mortality to a 0.0316 absolute higher probability of 5 year mortality for the risk difference presented in this homework (Why?).
 Also, the two-sided exact p value of 0.314 from Homework 1, Problem 6 is larger than the Wald-based p value of 0.278 calculated for this homework.

+Grade: 7/10.
+Wrong estimated risk for group LDL less than 160 mg/d.
+Should give sources of the difference observed.